AkkiBro001/react-daily-news-updates/README.md

 # This app is not working for development because "corsNotAllowed"
 # Requests from the browser are not allowed on the Developer plan, except from localhost.
-# on localhost it's run fine.
+# on localhost it's run fine